madhurlak0810/NYC-ems-dispatch/readme.md

 *   `requirements.txt`: Lists the required Python packages.
 *   `README.md`: This file.
 *   `update.py`: updated version of main (#TODO have to split into main ambulance_network and realtime_simulation)
+*   `initial_solution.py`: naive approach of the EMS dispatch on a synthetic map.
 ## Dependencies

 Key Python libraries used: